-As a consequence, there has been renewed consultation with interested agencies working in the Rangitikei.
-Two part time youth co-ordinators started in Marton and Taihape at the end of January to implement the 'youth zones' (designed youth spaces in the towns).
-The co-ordinators will facilitate access to agencies working in the Rangitikei as well as providing opportunities for young people to study or be active in a safe place.
+As a consequence, there has been renewed consultation with interested agencies working in the Rangitikei and two half-time youth coordinators started in Marton and Taihape at the end of January to implement 'youth zones'.
+The coordinators will facilitate access to agencies working in the Rangitikei as well as providing opportunities for young people to study or be active in a safe place.
 External funding to extend what Council's budget can provide, will continue to be sought.